hwreverse/g850_maze/README.md

 maze_fasm.asm :
 --------------
-	Fastest implementation up to date
+	**Fastest implementation up to date**

   	Straightforward exclusive Assembler implementation GFX routines partially implemented from libg800
-	Fast Linear Congruential Method Integer PRNG - modification proposed by @fujitanozomu Optimised jumps, Sacrificed memory over speed by copying the point(X,Y) routine Image generation in memory, then copy to VRAM with single update to screen Speed < 0.15 (screen refresh is slow, cannot be measured visually any longer)
+	Fast Linear Congruential Method Integer PRNG - modification proposed by @fujitanozomu Optimised jumps, Kept absolute jumps because of speed Sacrificed memory over speed by copying the point(X,Y) routine over each 'call vaddress' Image generation in memory, then copy to VRAM with single update to screen Speed < 0.15 (screen refresh is slow, cannot be measured visually any longer)

-##TODO:
+## TODO:
 	Implement precise time measurement on PC-G850/V/VS by flipping PIO pin before and after "maze" to measure the delay between with a Logic Analyzer or an Arduino!

 THANKS TO:
 ----------

-*@hd61yukimizake*, for providing the mathematical "maze problem" idea on Twitter, <br>
+*@hd61yukimizake*, for providing the mathematical "maze problem" idea on Twitter, and the asm sourcecode for the PB-1000<br>
 *@fujitanozomu* for his PRNG variant <br>
 *The original author of the libg800 library* <br>